Singapore Cooperation Programme

-The Singapore Cooperation Programme (SCP) is a series of programmes conducted by the Government of Singapore to facilitate the sharing with other developing countries the technical and systems skills that Singapore has learned and acquired over the years.
+The Singapore Cooperation Programme (SCP) is a series of programmes offered by the Government of Singapore to facilitate the sharing with other developing countries the technical and systems skills that Singapore has learned and acquired over the years.
+SCP was established in 1992 to consolidate technical assistance initiatives offered by Singapore since the 1960s.

 Technical assistance focuses on training and increasing the skills of a nation.
 As a country whose only resource is its people, Singapore believes human resource development is vital for economic and social progress.
 Singapore had also benefited from technical assistance from other countries and international organisations.

 Beginnings

 In the 1970s, Singapore started to exchange its experiences with friends around the world through various programmes.
 These programmes were brought under a single framework when the Singapore Cooperation Programme (SCP) was established in 1992 under the Technical Cooperation Directorate (TCD) of the Ministry of Foreign Affairs.
 Through the SCP, Singapore has been sharing its development experience through courses, seminars, workshops, consultancy as well as hosting study visits in a range of fields.